isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/ad-tags/vpaid-js.md

 # VPAID JS {#vpaid-js}

-* VPAID JavaScript inventory is available for desktop and mobile video
+VPAID JavaScript inventory is available for desktop and mobile video.

-* The viewability measurement solution includes mobile video running on VPAID JavaScript inventory using the MRC standard
-* IAS and MOAT viewability reporting encompasses mobile video if running on VPAID JavaScript
+The viewability measurement solution includes mobile video running on VPAID JavaScript inventory using the MRC standard.
+IAS and MOAT viewability reporting encompasses mobile video if running on VPAID JavaScript.

 ## Advised Actions

 To ensure that you are maximizing scale and are delivering across both VPAID Flash and JavaScript inventory where available, here are our advised actions.

-1st-Party / DSP Ads
+### 1st-Party / DSP Ads

 All videos uploaded as interactive pre-roll are automatically converted to VPAID Flash and JavaScript.
 For overlays, it is recommended that an image is uploaded (e.g. JPEG, PNG, GIF).
 If a SWF/Flash file is uploaded, the ad will not be served into VPAID JavaScript  inventory.

-3rd-Party Ads
+### 3rd-Party Ads

 Upload a single tag that references both VPAID Flash and JavaScript media files for maximum scale.
 Or, create two ads and upload a tag that references VPAID Flash and JavaScript media files separately (i.e., two tags).
 Advertising Cloud DSP will automatically deliver the acceptable asset based on the inventory type.